 Updated: Dec 8, 2020

-The per-square-foot costs of epoxy floors are very comparable to other flooring systems.
+The per-square-foot costs of commercial epoxy flooring is very comparable to other flooring systems.
 In fact, they are often the same, or significantly lower than the cost of alternate systems.

 Additionally, thanks to a relatively quick installation process, especially when handled by experienced professionals, plant managers benefit from the shorter production shutdowns.

-However, the initial investment of installing an epoxy floor can be more costly than other industrial flooring alternatives.
+However, the initial investment of installing a concrete epoxy flooring system can be more costly than other industrial flooring alternatives.